-Port management models vary greatly in the Danube region.
-Each national report (provided by the project partners of DAPhNE for the following countries: Austria, Bulgaria, Croatia, Hungary, Romania, Slovakia) presented more than one port management model used in each country which are relatable, have common characteristics but are not the same.
+Port management models vary greatly.
+Each national report (provided by the project partners of DAPhNE: Austria, Bulgaria, Croatia, Hungary, Romania, Slovakia) presented more than one port management models used in each country which are relatable, have common characteristics but are not the same.
 Thus, as also defined in the current activity, no ultimate standard for port management model is looked for, but good practices that can contribute to the optimization of port management and operations may be defined.